 Wages & expenses

 Wages will be paid directly into your bank account on 25th of each month, or closest working day, subject to deductions for tax and national insurance as appropriate.
-CPM reserves the right to audit your wages and expense claims, to amend excessive claims and to deduct any excess amounts claimed from any sums owed to you by the Company.
+The Company reserves the right to audit your wages and expense claims, to amend excessive claims and to deduct any excess amounts claimed from any sums owed to you by the Company.
 All Tactical workers are required to complete and return their wage claims within 4 weeks of completing an activity.
 Wage claims received after this period may be refused or subject to delayed payment.
 Business expenses will be paid at cost by evidence of VAT receipts only and only by prior agreement with the Activity Manager.
 Unless specifically detailed in the booking details sent to you, you will not be entitled to claim reimbursement for mileage.
 Where a half-day is worked, and payment is confirmed per day, this will be paid pro-rata.

-In the event of you being provided with product stock, a cash float or any other company equipment or items to enable you to carry out an activity, all such assets must be returned to CPM in the condition it was issued, either upon instruction from the Activity Manager or at the end of the activity.
-Should you fail to return such assets or damage them as above CPM reserves the right to make deductions from pay and/or bonus to cover the cost of those assets.
+In the event of you being provided with product stock, a cash float or any other company equipment or items to enable you to carry out an activity, all such assets must be returned to the Company in the condition it was issued, either upon instruction from the Activity Manager or at the end of the activity.
+Should you fail to return such assets or damage them as above we reserve the right to make deductions from pay and/or bonus to cover the cost of those assets.

 On some activities you may be required to wear a uniform.
-Whilst in uniform, you are representing CPM and the Client at all times, including breaks.
+Whilst in uniform, you are representing the Company and the Client at all times, including breaks.
 Therefore whilst in uniform you should not consume alcohol, smoke or eat (except in the allocated areas) or behave in any manner which could adversely affect the reputation of the Company or Client.
-At the end of the activity, you will be required to return the uniform to CPM in a condition satisfactory to the Company.
+At the end of the activity, you will be required to return the uniform to us in a condition satisfactory to the Company.
 Failure to do so will result in deductions from your pay to cover the cost or repair of the uniform.

 Cash & Carry